DiegoEliasCosta/badJMHpractices-study/RQ1. Occurrences of bad JMH practices/README.md

 ## RQ1.
-Occurrence of bad JMH practices
+Occurrences of bad JMH practices

-In this folder we present the data collected from GitHub on projects that use JMH, the result of using SpotJMHBugs on all 123 projects and the scripts to analyze the data.
+In this folder we present the data collected from GitHub on projects that use JMH, the occurrences of bad JMH practices on those project through the analysis of SpotJMHBugs and the scripts to analyze the data.

 The folder structure is as follows:
 - `data` stores the csv with all projects that use JMH.